GOP senators confident their police reform bill can pass through Congress

 “So the Democrats put forward a proposal that has no Republicans supporting it.
 So that’s not going to become a law,” Sen. Mitt Romney (R-UT) said Tuesday afternoon.

 Romney is joining Scott on his legislation.
-He also joined Black Lives Matter protests in Washington, D.C. over the weekend.
+He also joined Black Lives Matter protests in Washington, D.C. over last weekend.

 Romney’s father marched for Civil Rights in the 1960s.